isxGames/Metatron/README.md

 ## Known Issues

+* During combat Metatron will spam an exception to the log if the desired target is out of range.
+This is a visual issue only, functionality is not affected.
 * Dedicated salvager cannot determine if a site is safe or not.
 You should only start this mode once all sites are cleared.
 * Compression is not yet supported.
 * Starting the bot during a Critical Move (docking, undocking, jumping, etc.) will cause the bot to get stuck.
 You must restart the bot to fix this.